 8. Lincoln Park Zoo, Original City Cemetery

 Where the Lincoln Park Zoo’s pleasant and homely barn stands today was the former location of the original city cemetery.
-In the mid-19th century, the city relocated the interred to cemeteries across the city.
+In the mid-19th century, the city relocated the interred to cemeteries.
 However, thousands of bodies were forgotten.
-During the construction of the barn, a number of bodies were dug up.
+During the barn’s construction, several bodies were dug up.

-9. Hull House Museum
+9. Hull-House Museum

-Unfortunately, the legacy of the house would me marred by the arrival of a demon baby soon thereafter.
+Unfortunately, the legacy of the house would be marred by the arrival of a demon baby soon thereafter.
 The tales of its origin vary, but the baby was said to have had horned ears, cloven hoofs, and a tail.
-As a baby, it was also able to speak.
-Adams sought to protect the child from the public, until one day when it simply disappeared.
+As a baby, the baby was able to speak.
+Adams sought to protect the child from the public until one day, when it simply disappeared.

 10. Eastland Disaster Site

 Since then, there have been numerous reports of phantom screams coming from the location of the disaster, as well as sites of drowning faces and bodies in the water.
-Unlike the tragedy at the Iroquois Theater, the Eastland disaster was largely ignored by the city and didn’t affect any change in policy for nearly a century.
+Unlike the tragedy at the Iroquois Theater, the city largely ignored the Eastland disaster and didn’t affect any change in policy for nearly a century.